 Natalie Wong Christensen, LMU SFTV '23

-Natalie Christensen is a second year film production student in the School of Film and Television at Loyola Marymount University.
+Natalie Christensen is a fourth year film production student in the School of Film and Television at Loyola Marymount University.
 She just wrapped her first feature film, Camp Rebel, in August of 2021, which she wrote, directed, produced, and scored.

-Along with her film, she has been a pianist for fifteen years, and produces music scores as well as solo work.
+Along with filmmaking, she has been a pianist for fifteen years, and produces music scores as well as solo work.

-She is also an activist who organized and created a protest group in 2020 called Henrico Justice in her county in Virginia, which held three successful protests until she returned to school.
-In Los Angeles, she led a Black-Asian Solidarity March which she organized in collaboration with the Valley of Change.
+She founded a student group for educational equity in 2020 called Henrico Justice in Virginia, which held three successful protests until she returned to school.
+In Los Angeles, she led a Black-Asian Solidarity March which she organized in collaboration with the Valley of Change, and was a founding member of the Asian Pacific Islander Student Coalition at LMU.

 -"The Astral Project" Official Selection, Indy Shorts International Film Festival (Indianapolis, IN, Academy Award Qualifying)

 -"Monumental" First Place Award for Filmmakers Under 20, Oliver White Hill Film Competition (Richmond, Virginia)

 -"Pemberton Palms" Official Selection, Big Apple Screenplay Competition (New York, New York)